sysdia-solutions/thumbifier/README.md

-The Thumbifier Engine is a RESTful service that allows an authenticated user to provide a URL to a media file, convert it into a jpg and resiz the output to the provided dimensions.
+The Thumbifier Engine is a RESTful service that allows an authenticated user to provide a URL to a media file, convert it into a jpg and resize the output to the provided dimensions.
 The output jpg is then POSTed to a provided callback URL for consumption.

 The Thumbifier Engine uses pooled processes to run the conversion